-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Materials disposal of waste by approved contractors.
-Hazardous wastes be disposed in an environmentally safe manner and by licensed hazardous waste operator Materials will be separated into combustible and non-combustible, and all flammable substances must be kept away from sources of ignition.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Materials will be separated into combustible and non-combustible, and all flammable substances must be kept away from sources of ignition.
+As soon as the operation start and throughout operation period.
 No underground hazardous materials storage containers will be deployed.
 Storage of hazardous materials will be undertaken in a fenced dedicated area with a dedicated drainage system and roofed to prevent rainwater from entering the area.
 This hazardous materials storage area will be located considering potential risks (e.g. traffic accidents/collisions, fall of items, drainage system, etc.).
+As soon as the operation start and throughout operation period.
 Provide bunds for storing hazardous materials containers.
 The bunds will have the capacity to contain 110% of the total volume of stored materials and will be protected from vehicles or other risks.
 This area must be placed away from any sources of ignition.
 Storage areas will have impermeable bases (this need to cover a wider area if needed to avoid soil contamination, e.g. refuelling areas will include an impermeable base that protects the ground where the vehicles will be parked), will be roofed and be equipped with spill kits.
-Hazardous Materials containers will be clearly marked with appropriate warning labels to accurately describe their contents and detailed technical specifications and safety precautions.
+As soon as the operation start and throughout operation period.
+Cost should be integrated into the design operational budget Hazardous Materials containers will be clearly marked with appropriate warning labels to accurately describe their contents and detailed technical specifications and safety precautions.
 Labels will be waterproof, and securely attached.
-Wherever possible, hazardous materials will be kept in their original container Hazardous materials will only be transported to/from the site by an appropriately licensed operator.
-This service provider will follow the proper protocols to ensure that all hazardous materials are transported and transferred according to the environmental regulations.
-A record for all hazardous materials will be kept onsite.
-Only trained personnel will be permitted to handle hazardous materials. throughout operation period. e Waste Facilities Minor Only licensed waste management facilities approved by O&M As soon as the Negligible
+Wherever possible, hazardous materials will be kept in their original container As soon as the operation start and throughout operation period.
+Hazardous materials will only be transported to/from the site by an appropriately licensed operator.
+This service provider will follow the proper protocols to ensure that all hazardous As soon as the operation start and

+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact materials are transported and transferred according to the environmental regulations.
+A record for all hazardous materials will be kept onsite. throughout operation period.
+Cost should be integrated into the design operational budget Only trained personnel will be permitted to handle hazardous materials.
+As soon as the operation start and throughout operation period.
+Waste Facilities Minor Only Waste management facilities approved by authorities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
+O&M As soon as the operation start and throughout operation period.
+Negligible